 Doing this will allow you to make a portion of a map stand out and highlight only the elements you want to point out.

-Select the object that you want to display the mouseover text for in your PowerPoint presentation and launch the insert hyperlink dialog box, which you can do one of two ways:
+Select the object that you want to display the mouse over text for and launch the insert hyperlink dialog box, which you can do one of two ways:

 Shortcut for inserting a hyperlink

-This shortcut immediately opens the insert hyperlink dialog box.
-With the dialog box open, you can also hit ALT+P to open the ScreenTip functionality, which as you’ll see in step #3 below, is where you input the text you want to pop-up.
+Within the dialog box open, you can hit ALT+P to open the ScreenTip functionality, which as you’ll see in step #3 below, is where you input the text you want to pop-up in your slides.

 For more time saving shortcuts, check out our article on the 120+ PowerPoint keyboard shortcuts and how to use them.